flancia-coop/doc.anagora.org/fellowship-of-the-link.md

     - SJ says:but coops are also companies and often defined in terms of helping one another survive downturns. let's design future orgs and systems from good models
     - https://context.center/topics/maintaining-open-source/
     - https://aramzs.xyz/glossary/shifting-baselines/
+ - The Long Next
+    - [[SJ]] we don't need to 'fix capitalism'
+    - SJ says:most of society still runs on other isms
+    - me says:+1, we want to upgrade existing systems and build more and better bridges between them
+    - /now and ending urls with `/json` and `/md` to get JSON and MD versions of the data respectively.
+Standard data sharing flows.